AUT-Data-Group/PREDICT-Persian-Reverse-Dictionary/README.md

 # Dataset

 We have introduced a novel dataset which can be used to develop Persian reverse dictionaries in the future.
 The dataset is a collection of 855217 words along with the phrases describing them.
 These phrases were extracted from the top three most well-known Persian dictionaries (including Amid, Moeen, and Dehkhoda), Persian Wikipedia, and a Persian Wordnet (called [Farsnet](http://farsnet.sbu.ac.ir)).
+Our new dataset can be downloaded through [Kaggle](https://kaggle.com/malekzadeharman/persian-reverse-dictionary-dataset).

 Cite
 ---

-Please cite the following paper in your publication if you are using PREDICT in your research:
+Please cite the following [paper](https://arxiv.org/abs/2105.00309) in your publication if you are using PREDICT in your research:
 ```
 @article{malekzadeh2021predict,
   title={PREDICT: Persian Reverse Dictionary},